Discrete-to-Continuous Extensions: piecewise multilinear extension, min-max theory and spectral theory: Applications in various areas

 \begin{remark} It is clear that the underlying anti-signed graph on $S_d$ is balanced if and only if the underlying signed graph on $S_d$ is antibalanced.
-Moreover, a graph (i.e., the case of $d=0$) is antibalanced means that it is bipartite, and then, Proposition \ref{pro:maximal eigenvalue-balance} is indeed an extension of this fact. \end{remark}
+Moreover, a graph (i.e., the case of $d=0$) is antibalanced means that it is bipartite, and then, Proposition \ref{pro:maximal eigenvalue-balance} is indeed an extension of the fact that the spectrum of the normalized $p$-Lapalcian on a graph contains $2^{p-1}$ if and only if the graph is bipartite. \end{remark}

 Several problems in spectral theory for simplicial complexes arise when trying to generalize the classical spectral results that are known for graphs, such as the Cheeger inequality.
 Inspired by the resent results on simplicial complexes, signed graphs and oriented hypergraphs \cite{AtayLiu,LLPP,Mulas20,SKM14}, we present the following Cheeger-type constants.